ZachSaucier/sveltekit-blog/src/lib/posts/2025/cheaper-labor.md

 ## Car manufacturing

-As car manufacturing has matured, the average car from any given company looks more and more the same and has a similar quality bar.
+As car manufacturing has matured, the average car from any given company has started to [look more and more the same](https://windingroad.com/articles/features/why-do-all-new-cars-look-the-same/) and has a similar quality bar.

 But again there's a very sizable market of top tier cars that are in their own class in terms of cost and uniqueness.